 Caught Drug Driving from the 30th April 2018 and you will receive double the previous penalty.
 The previous penalty for drug driving was 3 months licence disqualification for a first offence and 6 months for a subsequent offence.
 The penalty will now double to 6 months licence disqualification for a first offence and 12 months for a subsequent offence.
 You will also receive a fine.
 All persons caught drug driving will now have to complete a Drug Driving behavour change Program before they can be re-licenced to drive in Victoria.
 This is an expensive 12 hour program over many days and can involve referral to medical professionals.
 In the last 5 years 41% of drivers killed while driving had illicit drugs in their system.

-You will also receive a conviction involving drugs which could be catastrophic for your career and travel plans.
+You will also receive a conviction involving drugs which could be catastrophic for either your career, permanent residency or travel plans.
 I specialise in avoiding a criminal conviction against your name.
 The only way to avoid a conviction is to take the matter to court and present a good case as to why a conviction should not be recorded against you.

 Police in Victoria today can only detect cannabis, methamphetamine and MDMA in drivers, and there is no threshold – such as 0.05 for alcohol – to determine a driver’s level of impairment.